Bampus/Pain-Simulator/README.md

---To do list
+- To do list
---bakground
+- bakground
---enkel karaktär
+- enkel karaktär
---
+-